shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_PolicyEngine.md

 Authorization process:

 1. Its a rule engine not role.
 Nothing exists other than role-label
-2. Only equlity matching, no other operator support.
+2. Only equlity matching, and, or and not matching (new format), no other operator support.
-2. Environment information is not taking into consideration.
+3. Environment information is not taking into consideration.

 OpenStack Policy engine: